300/21 Laminating Epoxy Resin – 1.5 Quart Kit$58.00Estimated delivery between 2020/11/23 - 2020/11/25Add to cart

 How do I clean epoxy floors?

 Epoxy flooring is easy to clean because it’s smooth and durable.
-To clean your epoxy floors, begin by using a broom or vacuum to clean up any debris.
+To clean your epoxy floor resin, begin by using a broom or vacuum to clean up any debris.
 Once all debris is removed, use warm water or an ammonia-water mixture and clean any stains or spills with a mop.
 Soap-based solutions can cause epoxy to become hazy, so avoid using these.

 We offer FREE technical advice!